jdblischak/r-reproducibility-challenge/README.md

 Windows).
 On Windows 10, right-click on the zip file and select "Extract All...".

-1. Double-click on the the file `r3cr-reproducibility-challenge.Rproj` to open the project in RStudio
+1. Double-click on the the file `r-reproducibility-challenge.Rproj` to open the project in RStudio

 1. Install [rmarkdown][]